-Each student living in College accommodation will be allocated to a ‘Household’.
-A Household will be a group of people living in close proximity and sharing bathroom and/or kitchen facilities.
+Each student living in College accommodation is allocated to a ‘Household’.
+A Household is a group of people living in close proximity and sharing bathroom and/or kitchen facilities.

 A Household is a way to control the risk of infection if someone contracts Covid-19.
 It means that you will only share close proximity with a limited number of people, and that measures can be put in place to alert you if someone in your Household tests positive for Covid-19.
 Further information is provided in the Health section below.
 You do not have to socially distance from people in your Household, but you will be expected to maintain a social distance of 2m from all individuals not in your Household.

-Households will vary in size.
-Often they will be between 4 and 11 students (Undergraduate Freshers are likely to be in groups of six or seven, depending on the number of students sharing bathroom facilities in their buildings).
-Household size in the annexes will depend on the number of students sharing a kitchen – the biggest household will be in St George’s Gate as there is only one shared kitchen.
+Households vary in size.
+Often they will be between 4 and 11 students.
+For Undergraduate Freshers, Household size depends on the number of students sharing bathroom facilities in their buildings).
+Household size in the annexes depends on the number of students sharing a kitchen – the biggest household is in the Lau Building (St George’s Gate) as there is only one shared kitchen.

-Where Households have shared bathrooms or kitchens, these will be clearly labelled indicating to which Household they are allocated.
+Where Households have shared bathrooms or kitchens, these are clearly labelled indicating to which Household they are allocated.
 You must not use facilities allocated to any Household except your own.
 You must clean shared facilities yourself – using the cleaning materials provided – every time you use them.

 In all kitchens, including the JCR Kitchen, the Scouts do not wash up crockery or cooking implements; this remains your responsibility.
 You must wash up items used to prepare each meal immediately after use and not leave dirty items in the kitchen.
 Scouts may remove dirty items from kitchens if left unattended.

 The College aims to provide a comprehensive catering service with the emphasis on enabling students to access cooked meals in a social – but distanced – setting.
-Catering staff will be well briefed, wear face masks, and gloves when serving and there will be hand sanitising facilities available on entry to the Hannington Hall.
+Catering staff are well briefed, wear face masks, and gloves when serving and there are hand sanitising facilities available on entry to the Hannington Hall.
 Payment remains cashless.

-The capacity of the Hall will be limited to ensure appropriate social distancing, but mealtimes will be extended to compensate for this, and take-out will be permitted if students bring their own plate or container.
+The capacity of the Hall is limited to ensure appropriate social distancing, but mealtimes have been extended to compensate for this, and take-out is permitted if students bring their own plate or container.

 Weekdays: breakfast 8:00–9:00; lunch 12:00–14:00; dinner 17:30–19.30